deet/govenmo/README.md

 ### Run the local sandbox

 The package local_sandbox mimics the real Venmo sandbox so that you don't have to hit it as much during testing.

-It returns the sandbox's hardcoded POST /payments responses and proxies other requests to the real sandbox.
+Local sandbox returns the sandbox's hardcoded POST /payments responses.
+It also mimics GET /me and GET /payments/1111111111111111111.
+Other requests are proxied to the real sandbox and would require a valid token.

 Like the real sandbox, it's not a replcate of the Venmo production API and the values returned in the responses might not be the same as what you send in your request.